 Next to the keyboard on either side, you'll find two upward-facing speaker grilles.
 Beneath these is a quad-speaker arrangement that is by far one of the best we've ever heard in a laptop, going right up against the latest 16-inch MacBook Pro.

-This just proves that decent speakers in laptops are possible, and bottom firing speakers that sound like trash are inexcusable in premium laptops in 2020.
+This just proves that decent speakers in laptops are possible, and bottom-firing speakers that sound like trash are inexcusable in premium laptops.

 But it's not just the speakers that provide an excellent media experience.
 The display is simply out of this world.
 With a 3,840 x 2,400 display that hits 100% of the Adobe RGB color gamut and 500 nits of brightness, this is one hell of a laptop to watch your favorite shows and movies on - especially paired with those amazing speakers.